 The Data Inspector allows visualizing the following types of data:

-Protobuf-encoded data visualized with custom GeoJSON renderer plugins:
+Protobuf-encoded data visualized with custom GeoJSON rendering plugins:

 GeoJSON data visualized with the dedicated GeoJSON rendering engine:

-Several layers from the HERE Map Content catalog (Cartography, Road Topology & Geometry, and Building Footprints) visualized out of the box with the dedicated rendering engine that requires no specific renderer plugin:
+Several layers from the HERE Map Content catalog (Cartography, Roads - Topology & Geometry, and Building Footprints) visualized out of the box with the special rendering engine or a dedicated rendering plugin:

 The Data Inspector is available as a component integrated in the HERE platform portal as well as in form of a library.
 For most cases, the portal application is all you need.
 You can even develop a rendering plugin there.
 The Data Inspector Library lets you create a customized Data Inspector tool for special cases that you might have.
 For more information, see the use cases in the chapter below.

 The Data Inspector Library allows you to do the following: